yoctoyotta1024/CLEO/_sources/intro/intro.rst.txt

 ----------
 It seems apparent that a new implementation of SDM is required; capable of modelling warm rain in LES with realistic boundary conditions and large scale forcings, and capable of application in large regional domains, with horizontal extents O(100km).
-CLEO is an attempt to build such a SDM.
+Cleo is an attempt to build such a SDM.
 It strives to be a library for SDM to model warm clouds with exceptional computational performance.

 Memory Layout
 -------------
-The fundamental basis for computational performance in CLEO is through efficient memory access patterns.
+The fundamental basis for computational performance in Cleo is through efficient memory access patterns.
 Primarily this is acheived by ensuring super-droplets which occupy the same gridbox are always located contiguously in memory.
 We also try to avoid new memory allocation and cache misses through our organisation of gridboxes and super-droplets and we use simplistic microphysics for